antonfirsov/docs/2016/03-aspnet-configuration-providers/blogpost.md

 # Reusing Configuration Files in ASP.NET Core

 ## Introduction
-There have been some very exciting changes in the .NET world, especially in the world of ASP.NET!
-[ASP.NET Core](https://docs.asp.net/en/latest/) is a .NET platform that has been created from the ground up, is open-source, and supports cross-platform user experiences.
-These exciting features have enticed existing ASP.NET customers to migrate their existing assets.
-One obstacle customers may encounter while trying to migrate their assets to ASP.NET Core is how to deal with their Configuration (`*.config`) files.

-Since this is a new platform, the ASP.NET team was able to reengineer the existing [System.Configuration](https://msdn.microsoft.com/en-us/library/system.configuration.configuration(v=vs.110).aspx) model into a [very flexible configuration model](http://docs.asp.net/en/latest/conceptual-overview/aspnet.html#configuration).
-This new configuration model allows customers to write their own [`ConfigurationProviders`](http://docs.asp.net/en/latest/fundamentals/configuration.html#writing-custom-providers) that will parse their configuration files.
-The goal of this post is to demonstrate how easy it is to reuse your existing `*.config` files.

-While working with a customer to move their assets to ASP.NET Core, we encountered this issue.
-Our customer had a lot of configuration files that they used regularly.
-We decided that it would be easier to create a `ConfigurationProvider` to parse the same files rather than transform their files into a format that could be consumed by the existing providers.
+The release of [ASP.NET Core 1.0](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/announcing-net-core-1-0/) has enticed existing ASP.NET customers to migrate their projects to this new platform.
+While working with a customer to move their assets to ASP.NET Core, we encountered an obstacle.
+Our customer had a many configuration files (`*.config`) they used regularly.
+They had hundreds of configuration files that would take time to transform into a format that could be consumed by the existing configuration providers.
+In this post, we'll show how to tackle this hurdle by utilizing ASP.NET Core's configuration extensibility model.
+We will write our own configuration provider to reuse the existing `*.config` files.

+The new [configuration model](https://docs.asp.net/en/latest/intro.html#configuration) handles configuration values as a series of name-value pairs.
+There are built-in configuration providers to parse (XML, JSON, INI) files.
+It also enables developers to create [their own providers](http://docs.asp.net/en/latest/fundamentals/configuration.html#writing-custom-providers) if the current providers do not suit their needs.

 ## Creating the ConfigurationProvider
 By following the documentation outlined in [Writing custom providers](https://docs.asp.net/en/latest/fundamentals/configuration.html#writing-custom-providers), we created a class that inherited from `ConfigurationProvider`.
 Then, it was a matter of overriding the `public override void Load()` function to parse the data we wanted from the configuration files!
 Here's a little snippet of that code below.